 The data needs to be reported to the relevant regulator through a Trade Repository (“TR”) or other body nominated by the regulator.

-The Objectives of Trade Reporting Requirements for OTC derivatives
+The Objectives of Trade Reporting Requirements for financial products

-- to enhance the transparency of transaction information available to relevant authorities and the public;
+- Enhance the transparency of trade information available to relevant authorities and the public.

-- to support the detection and prevention of market abuse.
+- Support the detection and prevention of market abuse.

 Some of the Trade Reporting Regimes around the World

-The Markets in Financial Instruments Directive 2014/65 (“MiFID II”) and its related regulation the Markets in Financial Instruments Regulation 600/2014 (“MiFIR”) is European legislation with an implementation date of 3 January 2018 which introduces reporting requirements for monitoring and market abuse purposes.
-It effectively covers all OTC derivatives in Europe and has 65 information fields.
+The Markets in Financial Instruments Directive (“MiFID II”) and its related regulation the Markets in Financial Instruments Regulation (“MiFIR”) is European legislation which covers reporting requirements for monitoring and market abuse purposes.
+The reporting regime in MiFIR effectively covers many financial instrument transactions in Europe.
+MiFIR requires transactions to be reported to an Approved Reporting Mechanism (“ARM”) and has 65 information fields which need to be populated.

-The European Market Infrastructure Regulation (“EMIR”) is a separate regulatory regime requiring reporting of information related to OTC derivatives.
+The European Market Infrastructure Regulation (“EMIR”) is a separate regulatory regime requiring reporting of information related to derivatives trades.
 It has applied since early 2013 and requires reporting for financial system risk reduction purposes.
-Part of the requirements overlap with those of MiFIR, however certain requirements are separate and are remitted to different entities, necessitating separate reporting from MiFID II reporting.
+Some of the requirements are different to those contained in MiFID II/MiFIR and the reports are sent to ESMA approved TRs.
+However, parts of the requirements overlap, making it possible to seamlessly report trades for both MiFIR and EMIR.

-OTC derivative information is reportable under the Derivative Transaction Rules (Reporting) 2013 to a trade repository that is licensed in Australia as an Australian Derivatives Trade Repository (“ADTR”).
+OTC derivative information is reportable under the Derivative Transaction Rules (Reporting) 2013 to a Trade Repository that is licensed in Australia as an Australian Derivative Trade Repository (“ADTR”).
 The entities that are required to report include foreign entities with branches and subsidiaries in Australia.
 In the case of hedge trades, relief may be available where the hedging counterparty is reporting.

-Currently, only interest rate, credit and foreign exchange derivatives contracts are required to be reported to a licensed trade repository in Singapore and only when traded by certain entities.
-Equity and commodity derivatives are expected to be reportable in the future.
+Currently, only interest rate, credit and foreign exchange derivatives contracts are required to be reported to a licensed TR in Singapore and only when traded by certain entities.
+Equity and commodity derivatives are expected to be reportable from 1 October 2018.

 Background and law reform

-The regulatory response came in the form of commitments by regulators around the world to implement OTC derivatives reform, made at the Group of Twenty (“G20”) Summit in Pittsburgh in 2009.
+The regulatory response, in the form of commitments by regulators around the world to implement derivatives reform, was made at the Group of Twenty (“G20”) Summit in Pittsburgh in 2009.
 Since then, transaction reporting regimes have been introduced in multiple jurisdictions and are continuing to be amended and updated.

 What can TRAction Fintech do for you?

-We can connect directly to your platform to extract, enrich and convert your data into a form acceptable by trade repositories and report the data on your behalf.
+TRAction Fintech can enrich and convert your data into a form acceptable by TRs or other relevant authorities and report the data on your behalf.
 We can directly connect with a number of platforms and automate the data extraction process.
 Alternatively, we can manually upload your data through files you submit to us.
-Our charges are not in excess of what you would pay if reporting directly, so we save you both time and money.
+Our charges do not exceed what you would pay if you report directly, so we save you both time and money.

 We would love to talk to you about your trade reporting obligations around the world.
-Feel free to contact us for an obligation-free consultation with one of our experienced staff, on +44 20 8050 1317 in the UK or +61 2 8960 7249 in Australia.
+Feel free to contact us for an obligation-free consultation with one of our experienced staff.